Mokhtar Belmokhtar: Reports of death

 On 2 March 2013, Chadian state television and the Chadian Army reported that Belmokhtar had been killed in a raid by Chadian troops against a terrorist base in the Adrar de Ifhogas mountains in north Mali.
 The report was not confirmed by other sources.
 It was refuted by Al Qaeda members on 4 March 2013.
 A spokesman for Belmokhtar's unit also denied he was killed.

 On 14 April, Chadian president Idriss Déby Itno restated his previous claim that the army killed Belmokhtar, saying he blew himself up in despair after learning about the death of Abou Zeïd.
 French officials were not so sure, and were planning to conduct DNA tests.

 On 23 May 2013, Belmokhtar issued a statement confirming the death of Abou Zeid, contradicting Chadian claims of Belmokhtar's death.

 On 14 June 2015, Libya's government announced Belmokhtar was killed in a U.S. airstrike inside Libya.
 However, there is no known confirmation that Mokhtar Belmokhtar was killed.
 U.S. officials confirmed the strike and that Belmokhtar was a target, but did not immediately confirm that Belmokhtar was killed.
 Libya Herald reported that seven leading members of Libya's Ansar Al-Sharia, including Belmokhtar, were killed in the airstrike outside Ajdabiya.
 Ansar al-Sharia named seven people it said were killed in the airstrike, but denied Belmokhtar was among them.

 Belmokhtar was removed from the U.S. State Department's Rewards for Justice list in January 2016.

 Based on intelligence from the United States, in November 2016, Belmokhtar was again targeted in an airstrike conducted by French aircraft in southern Libya.
-U.S. officials were unable to confirm Belmokhtar's death.

 In September 2021, al-Qaeda leader Ayman al-Zawahiri announced in a book that Belmokhtar had become a "martyr" but did not say when he was killed.

 Alternate names and sobriquets

-Mokhtar Belmokhtar has also been known by the following names: Abu Khaled, Bal'ur, al-Aouer, Khalid Abu al-Abbas, The One-Eyed, The Prince, Laaouar, The Uncatchable, Mr. Marlboro, and MBM.
+Mokhtar Belmokhtar was also known by the following names: Abu Khaled, Bal'ur, al-Aouer, Khalid Abu al-Abbas, The One-Eyed, The Prince, Laaouar, The Uncatchable, Mr. Marlboro, and MBM.
 "Abu Khaled" is the nom de guerre used by AQIM.
 Belmokhtar was nicknamed "one-eyed" in reference to his missing eye and "Mr. Marlboro" due to his running a massive Marlboro cigarette-smuggling operation.
 Previously, Belmokhtar was also known as the Commander or Emir of the Ninth Region (Algerian Desert).